 Myanmar embraces consumerism

-Myanmar is currently experiencing a youth bulge, where 36% of the population belongs to the 10-29 age group, followed by 27% belonging to the 30–49 criterea These age groups present not just a young and aspiring workforce but also a significant untapped consumer base for companies to target.
+Myanmar is currently experiencing a youth bulge, where 36% of the population belongs to the 10-29 age group, followed by 27% belonging to the 30–49 criteria.
+These age groups present not just a young and aspiring workforce but also a significant untapped consumer base for companies to target.
 Across all age groups, 43.7% cited employment or search for employment as the key reason for moving between states/regions to more urban areas.
 This population movement has a high correlation with economic development in the form of industrial zones and special economic zones, which remains geographically concentrated.
-Moreover, the fast paced reforms and incoming foreign investments have led to better employment opportunities, faster growth and higher spending power especially for the Optimists (see Table below) and Aspirants who have embraced change and economic development.
+Moreover, the fast-paced reforms and incoming foreign investments have led to better employment opportunities, faster growth and higher spending power especially for the Optimists (see Table below) and Aspirants who have embraced change and economic development.

 Currently, only 24% of the Myanmar population earns more $120 per month as the vast majority of the population continues to be employed in the unindustrialised agriculture sector.
 However, this share is expected to increase to 48% by 2022 driven by rising employment opportunities in the services and manufacturing sectors.
-The Connected generation are characterised as ‘voracious consumers’ and with higher affinity for foreign brands and products, are expected to drive consumer spending going forward.
+The Connected generation is characterised as ‘voracious consumers’ and with higher affinity for foreign brands and products, are expected to drive consumer spending going forward.
 There is also a slow but steady transformation of purchasing processes and decision making, especially across the urban areas driven by a rise in modern trade outlets.
 Burmese consumers are expected to eat out more frequently with the rapid growth of foreign food franchises established in Tier 1 cities.
-Local modern retail operators such as City Mart, Capital and Gamone Pwint, have increased presence of 24-hour convenience stores, whereas Supermarket and Hypermarkets are seen not just in Tier 1 cities but also in Tier 2 and 3 cities of Pathein, Taunggyi and Mawlamyine.
+Local modern retail operators such as City Mart, Capital and Gamone Pwint, have increased the presence of 24-hour convenience stores, whereas Supermarket and Hypermarkets are seen not just in Tier 1 cities but also in Tier 2 and 3 cities of Pathein, Taunggyi and Mawlamyine.

 13th September 2017